Towards Cross-Table Masked Pretraining for Web Data Mining: Introduction

+For challenge C3, we devise a novel objective, dubbed as prompted Masked Table Modeling (pMTM).
+That is, inspired by the MLM objective used in BERT training~\cite{bert}, we mask the data of a randomly picked sub-table and then let the model predict the missing values.
+Notably, we posit that simply copying the MLM objective would not suffice due to the insufficient information implied for table data recovery.
+We therefore consummate the objective by providing a cue---pointing to the corresponding schema information---which can also be deemed as a form of \emph{prompt}.

-We believe that if the model can predict the masked features from the retained features, then the model can learn the underlying relationship between the features.
-Similar to CV or NLP, this relationship serves as the foundation to manifest the shareable knowledge that is migrated across tables.
+And we believe that if the model can predict the masked features from the retained features, then the model can learn the underlying relationship between the features.
+Similar to CV or NLP, this relationship serves as the foundation to manifest the shareable knowledge that is transferred across tables.
+In addition, we also validate some other pretraining objectives (Experiment \ref{more_pre_obj}), such as vanilla supervised transfer learning and contrastive learning, which have been fully explored for tabular data in previous works~\cite{transtab,ucar2021subtab}.